csound-flossmanual/csound-floss/book/03-e-arrays.md

 #### _trim_/_trim_i_ — Lengthen or Shorten Array

-Arrays have a fixed length, and it may be needed to shorten or lengthen it. [trim_i](https://csound.com/docs/manual/trim.html) works for any array at i-rate:
+Arrays have a fixed length, and it may be needed to shorten or lengthen it.&nbsp;
+[trim_i](https://csound.com/docs/manual/trim.html) works for any array at i-rate:

     iArr[] fillarray  1, 3, 9, 5, 6, -1, 17
     trim_i iArr, 3